This information was correct at the time of publishing. It may not reflect our current practices.

-Your medical history: It’s vital that the donor eggs we offer don’t carry any health risks to our recipient patients or the children they have, so if you have a serious medical condition, or a family history of a hereditary or genetic condition, you may not be able to donate your eggs.
-We’ll go through your medical history, as far back as grandparents, as part of the process.
-If you don't know your family medical history and can't find out - because you're adopted for instance - this would also prevent you from becoming an egg donor.
+- Your medical history: The donor eggs we offer mustn't carry any health risks to our recipient patients or the children they have.
+If you have a medical condition or a family history of a hereditary or genetic condition, you may not be able to donate your eggs.
+As part of the process, we'll go through your medical history as far back as your grandparents.
+If you don't know your family medical history and can't find out - because you're adopted, for instance - this would prevent you from becoming an egg donor.

-You're a smoker: Smoking can affect your fertility in many different ways, from your ability to conceive to compromising egg quality.
+- You're a smoker: Smoking can affect your fertility in many different ways, from your ability to conceive to compromising egg quality.
 The good news is that this is one of the factors preventing egg donation that you can change.
-You may be able to donate eggs if you can quit smoking – including e-cigarettes - for at least three months prior to egg donation, as this gives your fertility health – and egg quality - the chance to recover.
+You may be able to donate eggs if you can quit smoking – including e-cigarettes - for at least three months before egg donation, as this gives your fertility health – and egg quality - the chance to recover.

-Donate eggs in Cheshire and Manchester with Manchester Donors
+Donate eggs with Manchester Donors